How can she 'air out' her new used car?

 Try placing a cut up apple in a cup to get rid of the odor.
 Let the apple sit in the car until it starts to shrivel.

-Discuss "Stale cigarette smell in home" with other Dollar Stretchers in The Dollar Stretcher Community
+See "Stale cigarette smell in home" in The Dollar Stretcher Community

 - 6 cheap, effective home security solutions